 Loudoun Heights is the second highest mountain overlooking Harpers Ferry, hugging the Shenandoah River along its base.
-The north face of the mountain is a 900-foot vertical drop - the steepest bluff surrounding Harpers Ferry.
+The mountain's northern face has a 900-foot vertical drop, which is the steepest bluff surrounding Harpers Ferry.
 The name Loudoun Heights comes from Loudoun County, Virginia, which is situated near Harpers Ferry.

-Southern forces under Col. Thomas Jonathan Jackson were the first to occupy Loudoun Heights.
+Confederate forces, under Col. Thomas Jonathan Jackson, were the first to occupy Loudoun Heights.
 In the spring of 1861, Jackson ordered the construction of three infantry blockhouses on the mountain summit.
-The stone foundation remains of those blockhouses still remain today, hidden in a rugged wilderness that has helped preserve them.
+The stone foundation remains of the blockhouses still remain today and are hidden in wilderness, which has helped preserve them.

-During the Battle of Harpers Ferry (September 12-15, 1862), Maj.
-Gen. John G. Walker's Confederate division, numbering about 4,000 men, seized Loudoun Heights in accordance with General Lee's Special Orders 191.
+During the Battle of Harpers Ferry, September 12-15, 1862, Maj.
+Gen. John G. Walker's Confederate division seized Loudoun Heights in accordance with General Lee's Special Orders 191.
 Walker's division of 4,000 men encountered no resistance by the Union troops in the area because they thought that Loudoun Heights would not affect them but their assumption was false.
-Confederate General Jackson ordered cannon planted on the mountain, and in defiance of gravity, the Confederates hauled four guns to the mountain's crest.
-When bombardment commenced on September 13, the Loudoun Heights cannon caused more damage and harm to the Unionists holding Bolivar Heights and Camp Hill than any other Rebel position due to the elevation and near proximity of Loudoun Heights.
+Confederate General Jackson ordered cannon to be placed on the mountain, which seemed impossible to do, along with four guns on the mountain's crest.
+When bombardment commenced on September 13, the Loudoun Heights cannon caused more damage and harm to the Union forces holding Bolivar Heights and Camp Hill than any other Confederate position, due to the elevation and near proximity of Loudoun Heights.